-This course is designed to provide a firm grounding in key aspects of Global Clinical Pre and Post Marketing Safety.
-This five-day training course, presented by the European Medicines Agency, is now also including highlights and updates on the implementation of the new pharmacovigilance legislation and the latest news on the international harmonisation and standardisation activities in pharmacovigilance.
+This course is designed to provide a firm grounding in key aspects of Global and mainly European Clinical Pre- and Post-Marketing Safety regulatory requirements.
+This five-day training course, presented by the European Medicines Agency, now also includes highlights and updates on the implementation of the new pharmacovigilance legislation and the latest news on the international harmonisation and standardisation activities in pharmacovigilance.

 DEFINITIONS AND METHODS IN PHARMACOVIGILANCE (TOPIC 1)